|

 Madison, WI, USA

-Abstract.
-The first
+The first direct

-Presheaths were measured in N2 and CF4
+were measured in N2 and CF4

 plasma using an emissive probe.
 The presheath thickness in N2